NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 Usage: warm_performance_tier [-f filesystem_endpoint] [-v volume_name] [-d directory] [-t max_directory_threads] [-x max_read_threads] [-n nfs_type] [-h] [-V]
 Where:
   -f filesystem_endpoint - Is the hostname or IP address of the FSx for ONTAP file system.
-  -v volume_name - Is the ID of the volume.
+  -v volume_name - Is the name of the volume.
   -n nfs_type - Is the NFS version to use.
 Default is nfs4.
   -d directory - Is the root directory to start the process from.
   -t max_directory_threads - Is the maximum number of threads to use to process directories.
 The default is 10.